 As an aesthetic services practitioner, the last thing you want is to cause damage or harm to your patients.

 Our devices are designed to operate in a very specific manner.
+While they’re non-invasive and minimally invasive by design, you’re still dealing with delicate tissues, and many are doctors’ only applicators that require medical training and training from InMode.
 Failure to adhere to instructions can result in damage.
-The Morpheus8, for example, should be used to conduct face and body contouring through fat remodelling.
+Morpheus8, for example, should be used to conduct face and body contouring through fat remodelling.
+Selecting the correct attachment tip is essential, along with the speed and depth at which the skin is treated.

 Improper use or using a device when it hasn't been through appropriate maintenance can result in treatment that damages patients.